 - Barbell Bench Press.
 The Barbell Bench Press is a compound movement that targets the Pectoralis Major, Sternal.
 The Barbell Bench Press is a great variation exercise to the Smith Machine Press because as a free weight barbell exercise utilizes more muscle stabilizers required to balance and control the weight during exercise execution.

 - Dumbbell Bench Press.
 Dumbbell Bench Press has the same movements as detailed above but with dumbbells.
-Dumbbells recruit additional muscle when training, because you need to stabilize the motion by yourself.
-Arms work independently of one another which can allow a deeper stretch at bottom of movement.
+Dumbbells recruit additional muscle when training because you need to stabilize the motion by yourself.
+Arms work independently of one another which can allow a deeper stretch at the bottom of the movement.

-Additional Exercises to Compliment Smith Machine Bench Press
+Good Exercises to Perform Supersets with the Smith Machine Bench Press

 - Incline Dumbbell Fly.
 The Incline Dumbbell Fly is a great complimentary exercise to the Smith Machine Bench Press because (1) it targets the upper part of the chest rather than the middle chest and (2) as a free weight exercise the movement utilizes more muscles to balance and control the weight.